jbuchermn/newm/README.md

     "alacritty": "alacritty"
 }
 shortcuts = {
-    1: ("Chromium", "chromium --enable-features=UseOzonePlatform --ozone-platform=wayland"),
+    1: ("chromium", "chromium --enable-features=UseOzonePlatform --ozone-platform=wayland"),
-    2: ("Alacritty", "alacritty")
+    2: ("alacritty", "alacritty")
 }
 ```

-provides ways to start Chromium and alacritty either by typing their names, or by using the keys 1 and 2 when the launcher is open.
+provides ways to start chromium and alacritty either by typing their names, or by using the keys 1 and 2 when the launcher is open.

 #### Using newm-cmd, configuring lock on hibernate